 Fill and Roll the Tortillas:

-Put some of the chicken-cheese mixture in the center of each tortilla.
+Place some of the chicken-cheese mixture in the center of each tortilla.

 Repeat with remaining tortillas until all are filled and in dish.

-Step 2: Prepare the Creamy Sauce
+Step 2: Make the Creamy Sauce

 Make the Roux: